yangxvlin/comp90025-pmc-notes/README.md

   - T(n) ≤ size(n) ≤ w(n)
   - prove at [24]
 - Brent's Principle: proof and def [26]
+  - used to infer the best running time for a parallel algorithm that runs with a given size.
 - Optimality: def [27]
   - A PRAM algorithm is optimal if ...
 - Efficient: def [27]